Rivers In The Classroom

 If classroom-based workshops are more practical to fit into your school day, we have plenty to choose from to bring the freshwater fun inside!
 For an indoor Freshwater Micro-Safari, we will bring the minibeasts to you so pupils can learn all about the invertebrates living in their local river and why they are so important.
 Or how about Exploring the River Landscape with our interactive river table?
 Pupils will learn all about the water cycle and river formation and see the impacts of climate change and pollution on our rivers.
 They will also learn how to conserve rivers from home and then race to restore the Ribble.

-Our Junior River Explorer activities have been designed as either stand-alone workshops or activities that can run alongside other workshops to give pupils a variety of activities to keep them busy.
+Our Junior River Explorer activities can be either stand-alone workshops or activities that can run alongside other workshops to give pupils a variety of activities to keep them busy.
 Take your pick from our six sessions covering a range of subjects including science, geography, English, music, art and well-being.